aalperakiss/LocalAI/README.md

 # OpenSourceAI MCP Mechanical

 A local chat and reporting front end for the ANSYS Mechanical model that is open on your computer.
-An open-weight language model runs on your machine through [Ollama](https://ollama.com), talks to Mechanical through the [mechanical-mcp](https://github.com/codersag/mechanical-mcp) server over stdio, and Mechanical itself is driven through PyMechanical's gRPC interface.
+You can choose or An open-weight language model runs on your machine through [Ollama](https://ollama.com), talks to Mechanical through the [mechanical-mcp](https://github.com/codersag/mechanical-mcp) server over stdio, and Mechanical itself is driven through PyMechanical's gRPC interface.
 Nothing leaves the machine.